HarrisonAllen/pebble-gbc-graphics/README.md

 The sprite layer actually starts off-screen, with the x position being 8 pixels left of the origin, and the y position being 16 pixels above the origin.

 The balloons take up one sprite, while the plane actually uses four sprites to render.

+The sprite layer has transparency!
+This means that any pixels that use the 1st palette color (00) will be rendered as transparency, no matter what the palette color is.

 ## Quick Start
 The [Starter Project](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/starter-project) has a basic setup for you to get started with.
 It demonstrates loading a tilesheet, setting palettes, and placing tiles on the background layer.